Easton in Bristol, England: History, Life Today, and Banksy

 Banksy's graffiti career began after my family moved to Canada, so he's not part of my Easton memories.
 Nevertheless, the ideas associated with him match my memories of Easton very well.
 For me, Banksy is a symbol of the vitality, significance and unconventionality that I experienced during my visits to my grandfather so long ago.

-I'm excited to say that since I wrote the original version of this article I've found information about Fleet Street via a website called Bristol's Lost Pubs.
-I've discovered that the pub on Fleet Street was actually called the Prospect Tavern and - according to the website - was run by Harry Clements from 1935 to 1953.
+I'm happy to say that since I wrote the original version of this article I've found information about Fleet Street via a website called Bristol's Lost Pubs.
+I've discovered that the pub on Fleet Street was actually called the Prospect Tavern and—according to the website—was run by Harry Clements from 1935 to 1953.
 I visited Fleet Street after 1953, but my grandfather still talked about visiting Clements when he went to the pub.

-The Paxton Arms opened in 1855.
+The Paxton Arms opened in 1855 during the Victorian Era.
 The adjoining building on Fleet Street became a pub in 1871.
 According to the Bristol's Lost Pubs website, it was a house before this date.
 I'll be doing more research now that I've made some headway.
 Historical research is great fun, especially when it has a personal significance.

 © 2014 Linda Crampton